 - Until you adjust to your new lifestyle, it helps to make a meal plan to help you decide what to eat for meals, snacks, beverages and dessert

 - Ensure that you’re eating a wide variety of new foods.
-It may be a good idea to consult a medical practitioner or dietician to ensure variety and understand the best plant based diets for your specific needs
+It may be a good idea to try online nutrition coaching to ensure variety and understand the best plant based diets for your specific needs

 - Decide why you’re switching to a plant based diet.
 If you are doing it only for ethical reasons but are worried about missing meats, you might consider looking for ethical and organic brands.
 Knowing why you are doing it may also guide you towards a particular form of plant based eating and allow some flexibility.